 A warmer bread proofing temperature will increase the rate that yeast ferments dough.

-Providing we operate at temperatures between 15-24C (59 – 75F) a straight yeast made bread can gain a decent, rounded oven spring in 2 hours, but allowing 4-5 or placing in the fridge overnight will further benefit the dough.
+Providing we operate at temperatures between 15-24C (59 – 75F) a straight yeast made bread can gain a decent, rounded oven spring in 2 hours, but allowing 4-5 or placing it in the fridge overnight will benefit the dough.

 A common way of improving the quality of the dough without increasing the bulk fermentation time is to use preferments.
 These combine flour, water, yeast and time to mature the dough.
 You may be familiar with biga, poolish and pâte fermentée.

 Biga or poolish is made by mixing a small amount of yeast with water and flour in a bowl.
 Once combined it‘s left for 12-18 hours before it is added to the dough.

 A pâte fermentée is simply a bit of yesterday’s dough.
 A piece is retained and added to a batch the following day.
 Over time the pâte fermentée develops in intensity and yeast activity.